-- Member of the Board of Directors of Airbus Group SE; - Member of the Board of Directors of Faurecia SA; - Member of the Board of Directors of Solvay SA; - Member of the Board of Directors of Caixabank; - Member of the Supervisory Board of CSIC (Consejo Superior d'Investigaciones Cientificas); - Member of the Advisory Board of KPMG Spain; - Member of the Advisory Board of SAP Spain; - Member of the Advisory Board of Spencer Stuart Spain.
+- Member of the Board of Directors of AirbusSE; - Member of the Board of Directors of Vodafone plc; - Member of the Board of Directors of Solvay SA; - Member of the Board of Directors of Caixabank; - Member of the Supervisory Board of CSIC (Consejo Superior d'Investigaciones Cientificas); - Member of the Advisory Board of SAP Spain; - Member of the Advisory Board of Spencer Stuart Spain.

-- Member of the Board of Directors of Meliá Hotels International SA (ended June 2015); - Member of the Board of Directors of Alstom SA (ended May 2015); - Member of the Board of Corporación Financiera Alba SA (ended October 2014).
+- Member of the Advisory Board of KPMG Spain (until June 2017); - Member of the Board of Directors of Faurecia SA (until October 2017); - Member of the Board of Directors of Meliá Hotels International SA (until June 2015): - Member of the Board of Directors of Alstom SA (until June 2015); - Member of the Board of Corporación Financiera Alba SA (until May 2015).

-48 years old Director since 2016 Independent
+49 years old Director since 2016 Independent